 Simply wonderful!
-Off-white, with gold coloured applied gilt mixed ‘3 – 6 – 9 – 12’ Standard Arabic numerals and triangular pyramid hour indices.
-These are matched with the original unrestored gold ‘Dauphine’ hands.
-The third hand, with a triangle pointer, advances one day at a time, at midnight to indicate the date of the month.
+Off-white, with gold coloured applied gilt mixed ‘3 – 6 – 9 – 12’ Standard Arabic numerals and triangular ‘pyramid’ hour indices, matched with original unrestored gold ‘dauphine’ hands.
+The third hand, with a triangular pointer, advances one day at a time, at midnight to indicate the date of the month.

-This is the standard Triple Date dial, with subsidiary seconds dial, and an all-time classic design, to which most of the top watch houses adhere.
+This is the standard Triple Date dial, with the subsidiary seconds dial, and one which is an all-time classic design, to which most of the top watch houses adhere.
 We are great admirers of this dial design as it is so completely symmetrical, neat and attractive, yet it manages to convey so much!

-This dial is simply and correctly signed with ‘Jaeger-LeCoultre’ at the very top of the dial below 12.
+This dial is simply and correctly signed with ‘Jaeger-LeCoultre’ at the very top, below 12.

 Please note, studio lights, professional-grade digital cameras, and macro lenses can be very unkind to an unrestored vintage watch dial.
 Also the dial here measures less than 1.25 inches across, so the image you’re seeing may be between 5 – 25 times larger than the watch itself.
 Therefore please keep in mind you are seeing many tiny flaws which cannot be seen, or will be very hard to see with the naked eye, even under close examination.
 Suffice to say, on the wrist, in natural light, this dial looks much better and carries a great deal more charm than the photographs portray.